 And what happens?
 I would describe it as “gardens gone wild.”

 Twenty years ago on my honeymoon (yes, I’m that old), we went to Victoria, British Columbia.
-A few kilometers up the road is Butchart Gardens – a large, formal garden built out of an old cement quarry.
+A few kilometers up the road is Butchart Gardens – a large, formal garden built out of an old cement quarry taken care by local services like terminix in maryland once a month.
 It’s sprawling, classical.
 It mixes Asian and European garden styles in with local plants, and the owners try hard to provide a trained and structured view of the world amidst the great cedar and fern forests of the Coast Salish lands.
 To keep it like this requires a lot of effort, of course, and entry tickets are priced as such.